GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 -  For questions about the proposal:
    [create an issue](https://github.com/WICG/turtledove/issues) on the proposal repo.
--  For questions about the implementation currently available for testing in
+-  For questions about the implementation currently available to test in
    Chrome: [file a Chromium bug](https://bugs.chromium.org/p/chromium/issues/list?q=fledge).
 -  For implementation, integration, and general best practice questions:
    [create an issue](https://github.com/GoogleChromeLabs/privacy-sandbox-dev-support)